actionml/harness/nav-hinting.md

 The score has no absolute meaning an is only used to rank the eligible events by the highest value.

-## Personalized Algorithm (Hinting v0.2.0 Planned)

-The Personalized version is similar to the non-personalized and has the same configurable decays and other parameters.
-The decay function here acts as a threshold to detect events that are too old to consider.
-This threshold is applied to both the user's current journey and the data used to calculate the cooccurrence model.
-After passing this threshold LLR is used to find the most likely nav events correlate with a conversion.

-The model uses cooccurrence to calculate the most likely conversion links and so is based on the user's current journey history.
-The hints for a particular user are based on conversion journeys of "similar" users.

-To calculate this similarity quickly in realtime a cosine k-nearest-neighbor engine is used in the form of Elasticsearch in a manner similar to the a simplified CCO algorithm as used in the Universal Recommender with TTL (time to live) applied to all input to model calculation and user history.
-The TTL is based on the decay function.

 # Input

 Input comes in the form of an Event stream via the Harness REST API for POSTing events in JSON form.
 Insert events in JSON form like so: